The Pongo Blog

 But how do you market yourself effectively with your resume when you don’t have related job experience?

-The answer: Focus on transferrable skills and volunteer work.
+The answer: Focus on transferable skills and volunteer work.
 Also, it would be a good idea to drop in a recommendation or two from people who can vouch for qualities such as your work ethic, demeanor, or your ability to work as part of a team.

 Here are potential sources for all three areas, targeted at each of the hypothetical job seekers above: